Skip to content

 3. Han Xu – 6’10”

-As of the 2025 WNBA season, Han Xu stands as the tallest player in league history, measuring an impressive 6 feet 11 inches (2.11 meters).
+As of the 2025 WNBA season, Han Xu stands as the tallest player in 2025, measuring an impressive 6 feet 11 inches (2.11 meters).
 Currently playing for the New York Liberty, she is also a key member of the Chinese National Women’s Basketball Team.

-Han Xu was selected by the New York Liberty with the 14th overall pick in the second round of the 2019 WNBA Draft, becoming the first Chinese player drafted into the league in over two decades.
-At just 19 years old, she was the youngest player in her draft class.
-People’s Daily
+Han Xu made history when the New York Liberty selected her with the 14th overall pick in the 2019 WNBA draft, making her the first Chinese player to enter the league in over 20 years and the youngest player in her draft class at 19 years old.

-In the Women’s Chinese Basketball Association (WCBA), Han Xu has achieved considerable success.
-She was named the WCBA Most Valuable Player in both 2021 and 2022 and has helped lead her team, Sichuan Yuanda Meile, to back-to-back WCBA championships in 2023 and 2024.
-Wikipedia
+In the Chinese WCBA league, she was named MVP in 2021 and 2022 and led her team, Sichuan Yuanda Meile, to championships in 2023 and 2024.
+She missed the 2020 WNBA season due to the COVID-19 pandemic.

 2. Bernadett Határ – 6’10”